 One of the most important findings of the study was that women are under-represented among officials and managers compared to their white male counterparts.
 The report calculated the odds or probability of women being in the officials and managers job category compared to such odds for white males.
-The report showed that the probability of being a management employee out of the total pool of professionals and sales workers is 48.4 percent for female employees compared to 64.7 percent for male employees.
+The report showed that the probability of being a management employee out of the total pool of professionals and sales workers is 48.4 percent for female employees.
 Except for the securities sector, the odds of women being managers were less than the odds of men being managers.